 Encore Impact is for you.

-Encore Impact engages a diverse group of 55+ adults in a nine-month program of discernment, dialogue, and experience around questions of social purpose.
-The course focuses on identifying and addressing critical questions within a supportive environment of peers and co-travelers.
-Each participant will receive customized coaching and mentoring as you develop and nourish an individual action plan for moving forward with purpose and intention.
+Encore Impact is a nine month course for adults age 55 and over seeking to discern and build their Encore chapter of purpose and meaning.
+The course focuses on identifying and addressing critical issues of aging, transition, spirituality, social purpose, and how to bring a lifetime of experience to bear on the many issues facing our world and its future.
+The class provides a supportive environment of co-travelers exploring their Encore chapter.
+Each participant will receive customized coaching and mentoring as you develop and nourish and individual action plan for moving forward with purpose and intention.

 Creating a supportive community for learning and exploration.